 You played limited minutes in your freshman and sophomore year at Duke before transferring.
 How would you describe your experience at Duke?

 OC: My time at Duke has been the most valuable time in my career.
 I had learned a lot there but was not able to showcase it when I was there.
 I took everything I had learned at Duke and used it at Nevada and moving forward in my professional career.

 You came to Duke as this freakish athlete and won the dunk contest at Countdown to Craziness.
 When did you realize you had this “ jump out of the gym” talent?

 OC: At first, it was hard to adjust to Italian basketball.
-A lot of the stuff that you learn and do on daily basis in U.S did not translate to basketball in Italy.
+A lot of the stuff you learn and do daily in the U.S did not translate to basketball in Italy.
 I really came into my own when I arrived in Pistoia.
 I had a great coach Vincenzo Esposito and a system that really worked for my style of play.

 Who are some of your favorite teammates?

 OC: Too many great teammates to name, I can’t pick just one, but each team had some great characters.

 Lastly, you are home now in Nevada.
 I see you are working as a trainer, starting your brand, and are rehabbing from injury.
 Tell us a little about what you do, and are you planning a comeback?

 OC: After my surgery, I had a lot of energy that needed an outlet for, so when I felt like I was ready, I started my skills development business and have been very pleased with it.
 I’m in the gym every day and continue to do what I love.
 I also started my rehab recently, and it has been going great for me.
 It feels like I’m ahead of schedule, but I have to make sure I don’t rush my comeback, so I’m looking to be playing professional basketball again sometime around December.
 However, when my career ends, it is my goal to continue moving forward with Skills Development in the Reno area.
 It has been an absolute blast.